santakd/rubikscube/README.md

 The `KociembaBridge` splits this by spaces into a Python list of strings.
 We pass this list to the `SolutionPlayer`.
 When you click **[Next]**, the app grabs the current move from the list (e.g., `U'`) and passes it to the `MoveExecutor`, which mathematically rotates our 3D NumPy arrays to match reality, while the UI flashes the blue translucent highlight over the affected stickers!

+Learn more about solving the cube by using the [CFOP](https://github.com/santakd/rubikscube/blob/main/CFOP.md) method.
 ---